Mehmet Aurélio

 Mehmet Aurélio (born 15 December 1977), originally Marco Aurélio Brito dos Prazeres, is a football coach and former defensive midfielder.
 Formed at Flamengo, where he made over 100 appearances, Aurélio spent most of his career in Turkey, making 254 Süper Lig appearances and scoring 29 goals for Trabzonspor, Fenerbahçe and Beşiktaş, winning three league titles with the second of them.
 He also played two seasons in La Liga for Real Betis.

-Born in Brazil, Aurélio was naturalised as a Turkish citzen and made 44 appearances for the Turkey national team between 2006 and 2011, scoring twice and reaching the semi-finals of UEFA Euro 2008.
+Born in Brazil, Aurélio was naturalised as a Turkish citizen and made 44 appearances for the Turkey national team between 2006 and 2011, scoring twice and reaching the semi-finals of UEFA Euro 2008.
 From 2015 onwards, he coached several lower-league clubs in Turkey.

 Club career

 Early career

 Born in Rio de Janeiro, Aurélio began his career at Bangu before playing for hometown club Flamengo from 1995 to 2001.
 He signed for Olaria in 2001 and later that year joined Trabzonspor in the Turkish Süper Lig, where he won the Turkish Cup in 2003.